Paisley Park wins dramatic Cleeve Hurdle

 There was little to separate the three horses with two fences to go before Chantry House, ridden by Nico de Boinville for trainer Nicky Henderson, pulled away.

-"He was feeling a bit tired after the last," De Boinville told ITV.
+"He was feeling a bit tired after the last," said De Boinville.
 "He laid it all out there.
 He's done it well in the end."

 Asked about where that performance put Chantry House in terms of the Gold Cup, De Boinville added: "I'm not sure - let's get him back and see how he is on Sunday."